sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 === Contact Form 7 - Dynamic Text Extension ===
 Contributors: sevenspark, tessawatkinsllc
 Donate link: https://just1voice.com/donate/
-Tags: Contact Form 7, contact, contact form, dynamic, text, input, GET, POST, title, slug, autofill, auto-fill, prepopulate, pre-populate, form field
+Tags: Contact Form 7, autofill, prepopulate, input, form field, contact form, text, hidden, input, GET, POST, title, slug, auto-fill, pre-populate
-Tested up to: 6.2
+Tested up to: 6.3
-Stable tag: 3.4.0
+Stable tag: 3.5.0

 This plugin provides additional form tags for the Contact Form 7 plugin.
 It allows dynamic generation of content for text or hidden input fields using any shortcode.

 == Description ==

 Contact Form 7 is an excellent WordPress plugin and one of the top choices of free WordPress plugins for contact forms.
 Contact Form 7 - Dynamic Text Extension (DTX) makes it even more awesome by adding dynamic content capabilities.
-While default values in Contact Form 7 are static, DTX lets you create pre-populated fields based on other values.
+While default values in Contact Form 7 are static, DTX lets you create pre-populated fields pulled from other locations.
 Some examples might include:

-* Auto-filling a URL
+* Auto-filling a URL or just getting the domain name or path
 * Auto-filling a post ID, title, or slug
 * Auto-filling a title, URL, or slug for the current page
 * Pre-populating a product number
 * Referencing other content on the site
-* Populating with post info
+* Populating with post or page info
-* Populating with user info
+* Populating with the current user's info
-* Populating with custom fields
+* Populating with custom and meta fields
 * Generating unique identifiers for support tickets
 * Getting a list of post categories or other custom taxonomies
 * Getting a value from a cookie